couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 To maintain the design principles from Microsoft we will store the token in `Web.Config`, making it easy to change at a later point.

-###Step 3.0 - Add a reference to JWT Token library
+###Step 3.0 - Add a reference to the JWT Token library

 **Where:** `Solution` (this is a solution wide update)